 Despite the advantages of modernization, some legacy systems persist for several reasons.
 The high cost and complexity of replacement, along with their integral role in critical business functions, often lead companies to maintain these systems.
 Customizations, lack of in-house expertise, and regulatory compliance in industries like banking and healthcare further contribute to the reluctance to upgrade.
 But do all companies modernizing legacy systems yield amazing results?
 While some companies successfully carry out modernization, for others, it ends in failure.

-To understand the reasons for success and failure when it comes to legacy system modernization, I’ll analyze the experiences of well-known companies.
+To understand the reasons for success and failure when it comes to legacy modernization examples, I’ll analyze the experience of well-known companies.

 Shopify is a prime example of impactful legacy system modernization.
 Initially, Shopify’s infrastructure was built as a monolith, where all functionalities were tightly interwoven, creating significant challenges as the platform scaled.
 To address these issues, Shopify decided to evolve into a modular monolith, preserving a single codebase while enforcing clear boundaries between different components.
 In this way, the company managed to get the advantages of both monoliths and microservices.